aris-ang/python-task/README.md

 To implement step two, we have to perform a request for the location of each bike station in the list.
 Naturally, if these requests are performed sequentially, the process will become quiet time-consuming.

-To prevent bottleneck at this point, i have taken advantage of the asyncio package's `gather` function. **I have made use of `gather` to send the HTTP requests** for all the stations at the same time, then used the list of addresses (responses) to populate the bike station dictionaries with them.
+To prevent bottleneck at this point, i have taken advantage of the asyncio package's `gather` function.
+Due to the fact that this endpoint is rate-limited, in this branch i broke the bike station list down into partitions and used `gather` to perform the requests concurrently for each partition, adding delay between each batch.
+This helps find a balance between batch size and delay that makes it possible to complete the process as fast as possible without getting 429 responses.

-As a result of the above, the whole process of the citybike Wien Importer completes in sub-second speed average time.

 ## Installation and Usage